Mary and Jeff Bell Library

 Your graduate department is responsible for all style and formatting guidelines.

-Can I just make photocopies of my thesis/dissertation to be bound?
+Can I just make photocopies of my thesis/graduate projects to be bound?

 For your personal copies, plain photocopies are fine.
 However, the library copies must conform to the Paper & Print Requirements listed above.
 The quality of your departmental copies is up to the discretion of your graduate department.